Stateless SSO

 userData = Buffer.from(userData).toString('base64');

-JSON encoding makes transmitting data through networks easy.
+JSON encoding makes transmitting data easy, and most languages have in-built libraries to encode/decode JSON.
 Base64 encoding makes it possible to print out this data into HTML code.
-Therefore, JSON and base64 encoding is for convenience, not for security.
+Overall, JSON and base64 encoding is for convenience, not for security.

 The next step is to generate an HMAC hash from userData.
 For this, we need the private key you received when setting up Stateless SSO in the Console.
 We use HMAC SHA 256.

 Here we will use the crypto-js Javascript library.
-However, most programming languages have HMAC hashing functions in-built.
+However, most programming languages have HMAC hashing functions built-in.
+Make sure to replace YOUR_PRIVATE_KEY with your own private key from Console → Settings → Single Sign-on.

 const CryptoJS = require('crypto-js');